adeolaex/youtube-darker/README.md

-youtube_darker is a cross-platform application built using the [Flutter SDK](https://flutter.dev), to offer a fast user experience, a re-defined approach towards social media and fun across various platforms. youtube_darker works currently supports Android and IOS, with a possible port to the Web.
+youtubedarker is a cross-platform application built using the [Flutter SDK](https://flutter.dev), to offer a fast user experience, a re-defined approach towards social media and fun across various platforms. youtubedarker works currently supports Android and IOS, with a possible port to the Web.

 It would be possible to target both Windows and MacOs ( even linus ), but with Web apps becoming much more popular and diverse ; It has long been decided that a function Web Application would kill 3 birds with one stone.